OpenHD/Documentation/hardware/cameras/hdmi-camera/usb-camera.md

 # Cameras

-### Overview
+## Overview

-In general, OpenHD can automatically detect and use usb cameras that provide either raw uncompressed or already encoded (h264,h265,mjpeg) data.
+OpenHD has the ability to automatically detect and utilize USB cameras that provide either raw uncompressed or pre-encoded (h264, h265, mjpeg) data streams.
+However, it's important to note the following potential limitations:

-However, they often (not always) come with limitations:
+1. **Fixed Encode Bitrate:** Cameras with a fixed encode bitrate may not support features like variable bitrate.
+This could necessitate manual tuning of your connection settings.

-1) Fixed encode bitrate - you cannot use new features like variable bitrate, and need to manually tune your link
+2. **Suboptimal Encoding Parameters:** Some cameras might have encoding parameters that lead to issues such as increased latency or poor error recovery in your stream.
+Thoughtful adjustment of these parameters is recommended for optimal streaming performance.

-2) Not ideal encoding parameters - your stream might have high latency, or bad error recovery
+3. **RAW Format Challenges:** Cameras that deliver RAW data require software-based encoding, which can impose constraints on achievable resolutions and frame rates.
+This limitation persists even on powerful platforms like the Raspberry Pi 4.

-3) RAW - requires SW encoding, which only allows low resolutions/framerates, even on RPI 4
+By being mindful of these potential challenges, users can make informed decisions about camera selection and configuration to ensure the best possible streaming experience with OpenHD.